Regularized coupling multiscale method for thermomechanical coupled problems: Introduction

-Inspired by previous works, this paper designed an efficient coupling formulations of GMsFEM named CGMsFEM.
-For the traditional GMsFEM \cite{VS:NAIA:2017} or the LOD method\cite{MP:EMMNA:2017}, the multiscal basis functions are separately constructed through the corresponding elliptic operators obtained by decoupling the mechanical and thermal parts of thermomachical equations.
-The multiscale characteristics of the thermal expansion coefficients is not considered, which will lead to some limitations of the method.
-However, for CGMsFEM, the local spectral problems will be solved through an unified operator without decoupling the thermomechanical equations.
-The multiscale basis funcions are constructed by considering the coupling effects of the displacement and temperature fields, thus the coupling information can be more accurately captured.
+Inspired by previous works, this paper designed an efficient regularized coupling formulation of GMsFEM named CGMsFEM.
+For the traditional GMsFEM \cite{brown2016generalized,VS:NAIA:2017} or the LOD method \cite{MP:EMMNA:2017,altmann2020computational}, the multiscal basis functions are separately constructed through the corresponding elliptic operators obtained by decoupling the mechanical and thermal parts of thermomachical equations.
+The multiscale characteristics of the thermal expansion coefficients are not considered, which will lead to some limitations of these methods.
+Treating the coupled system as a unified operator and constructing local spectral problems within the framework of the GMsFEM is a natural but impractical idea.
+This is because the coupling operator exhibits non-positive definite characteristics, especially in cases of strong coupling, i.e., when the coupling coefficients are relatively large, which renders traditional methods ineffective.
+To overcome this challenge, we constructed a regularized local spectral problem by introducing two relaxation coefficients in the CGMsFEM.
+Through the regularization technique, the local spectral problems will be solved by a unified operator without decoupling the thermomechanical equations.
+The multiscale basis functions are constructed by considering the coupling effects of the displacement and temperature fields.
+Thus, the coupling information can be more accurately captured.
 In addition, the theoretical results of the GMsFEM method \cite{EGH:JCP:2013a,ZYZZ:CS:2013,ZZLZ:IJMMD:2020} are also generalized.
 The convergence analysis of the CGMsFEM is obtained, and the error estimations are derived, where the rate of decay of eigenvalues for local spectral problems is obtained, which is similar to \cite{CEL:JCP:2014}.
-Furthermore, several numerical examples associated with periodic, random microstructure and material coefficients are presented to confirm the theoretical analysis of CGMsFEM.
-When the same number of basis functions are chosen, the numerical results showed that CGMSFEM not only has better accuracy than GMSFEM in the case of weak coupling, but also has obvious advantages in the accuracy for the strong coupling situation.
-The novelty of the proposed approach is highlighted as follows: \begin{itemize} \item[(1)] The multiscale basis functions are constructed by the coupled spectral problems incorporating local multiscale physical information, which can more accurately approximate the solutions of the original thermomechanical problems with less degrees of freedom. \item[(2)] Two relaxation coefficients are creatively designed for the local coupling spectral problems in each coarse-grid block, the proper regularity of which is ensured by adjusting the value of relaxation coefficient.
+Furthermore, several numerical examples associated with periodic and random microstructure material coefficients are presented to confirm the theoretical analysis of CGMsFEM.
+When the same number of basis functions are chosen, the numerical results show that the CGMsFEM not only has better accuracy than the GMsFEM in the case of weak coupling but also has obvious advantages in accuracy for the strong coupling situation.
+The novelty of the proposed approach is highlighted as follows: \begin{itemize} \item[(1)] The multiscale basis functions are constructed by the coupled spectral problems incorporating local multiscale physical information, which can more accurately approximate the solutions of the original thermomechanical problems with fewer degrees of freedom. \item[(2)] Two relaxation coefficients are creatively designed for the local coupling spectral problems in each coarse-grid block, the proper regularity of which is ensured by adjusting the value of the relaxation coefficient.
 Moreover, the method can be reduced to the standard GMsFEM when the multiscale coupling correlation effect disappears, which also provides a generalized framework to design the coupling multiscale basis functions for weak or strong coupled multiphysics problems. \item[(3)] Through convergence analysis, it is deduced that the error of CGMsFEM is closely related to the eigenvalue decay in each local coarse block, which is consistent with GMsFEM.
-At the same time, it is also proved that the upper error bound is independent of the two relaxation coefficients. \end{itemize}
+At the same time, it is also proven that the upper error bound is independent of the two relaxation coefficients. \end{itemize}